drduh/YubiKey-Guide/README.md

 gpg --recv $KEYID
 ```

-The validitiy of the GPG identity will be extended, allowing it to be used for encryption, signing and authentication operations.
+The validity of the GnuPG identity will be extended, allowing it to be used again for encryption, signing and authentication operations.
 The SSH public key does **not** need to be updated on remote hosts.

 ## Rotating keys